Ruslan-B/AR.Drone/README.md

 This library is still under heavy development, so please don't be suprised if you find some functionality missing or undocumented.
-However, drone controling and video streaming support are working fine.
+Drone controling and video streaming support are working fine.
+However, it is a big gap in drone configuaration support.

 Things todo:
 - Access to drone configuaration;